Phoenix Wrongful Death Lawyer

 At Gallagher & Kennedy, our Phoenix wrongful death lawyers have helped grieving families file claims and lawsuits seeking justice.
 We know the obstacles you face after losing a loved one, and we work quickly to help you overcome those obstacles and collect the compensation you need to move forward in your life.
 Some of the Phoenix wrongful death claims we have handled include:

-How to Prove Wrongful Death Cases
+How Do I Prove a Wrongful Death Case?

-What Wrongful Death Damages Can You Claim?
+What Wrongful Death Damages Can You Claim in Phoenix?

 A wrongful death lawsuit pays your family for what they have lost, not what the deceased person went through.

-Who Can File a Wrongful Death Lawsuit
+Who Can File a Wrongful Death Lawsuit?

-• Surviving wife or husband
+• Surviving spouse

 • Surviving children